 In the case when Bob chooses the same basis as Eve and he also assigns D0 to the same bit value as Eve's result, Eve's light pulse is almost entirely routed into D1.
 A minor fraction of it still reaches D0, typically attenuated by $20$--$30~\deci\bel$ owing to the finite quality of Bob's analyser \cite{wang2023}.
-The timing of click in D0 is thus delayed by a nanosecond or more (see \cref{fig:reaction-mean}), landing the click into the bit slot $N$, as shown in \cref{fig:attack}(b).
+The timing of click in D0 is thus significantly delayed, landing the click into the bit slot $N$, as shown in \cref{fig:attack}(b).
 This click is registered in Bob's raw key and matches Eve's bit value.
 The click in D1 in the slot $N\!+\!1$ is discarded, as it falls into the deadtime.

 If Bob assigns D1 to Eve's bit value, the click timing in D0 remains in the slot $N\!-\!1$ [\cref{fig:attack}(c)].
 The outcome is then the same as in non-matching basis.

 Note that the last click (from Bob's perspective) caused by Eve's faked state is always in D1 in bit slot $N\!+\!1$.
 It extends Bob's deadtime.
 Eve can then send another faked state at the end of the deadtime.
 In case she has failed to detect Alice's photon in that bit slot, she can extend Bob's deadtime further by precisely as much as she needs, via sending a light pulse at a suitable time.
 She can thus attack the bit slots where she succeeds to detect Alice's photons.